Board of Directors

 Susan is a graduate of Gordon-Conwell Theological Seminary (DMin in Spiritual Formation; MATS), CFDM Pacific Northwest Certificate Program in Spiritual Guidance, and Bryn Mawr College (MA, English Lit).
 She has served in church and parachurch settings for over 30 years, focusing on spiritual formation ministries, retreat leadership, and spiritual direction, and along with her husband Dave serves as affiliated clergy in the Anglican Diocese in New England (ACNA), offering support to area clergy and to the Anglican Formation Track at Gordon-Conwell.
 Susan and Dave are the parents of three married children – all grace! – and enjoy home hospitality to extended family as well as guests that come their way.
 In Sabbath moments Susan will be found outdoors – sitting, hiking, kayaking, immersing herself in the beauty of creation – or indoors, tea and scones at her side, immersing herself in the beauty of good words.
 “LTI has been my ministry home for over 15 years, where with amazing colleagues I delight in creating and nurturing spacious, reflective presence to God.
 Glory!“

-Jeremy offers spiritual direction, leads retreats, teaches on spiritual formation topics and serves as the director of Emmaus, a Certificate Program in Formational Leadership.
+Jeremy offers spiritual direction, leads retreats, teaches on spiritual formation topics and serves as the director of Emmaus, a Certificate Program in Formational Leadership, and Abide, a Certificate Program in Spiritual Formation.
 He also works with students of Gordon-Conwell Theological Seminary at the Pierce Center for Disciple-Building.
 The heartbeat of Jeremy’s calling is to encourage Christian leaders in the cultivation of their relationship with God.
 He has served various churches as pastor and interim pastor.
 He and Bethany, his wife of 32 years, have been blessed with eight children and three grandchildren.
 They make their home in Massachusetts.
 He has a Licentiate in Theology from the Cape Town Baptist Seminary in South Africa, a Master of Arts in Theological Studies from Regent College in Canada and a D.Min. in Leadership and Spiritual Formation from Portland Seminary in Portland, OR.
 “Friendships have been a source of grace in my life.
 It is a gift to serve in LTI alongside those who value the priority of rich and enduring relationships with each other.”

 Lisa is the Leadership Transformations bookkeeper, as well as a high school English teacher for English Language Learners in Cypress-Fairbanks ISD.
 Lisa and her husband, Pat, have lived in Houston, TX for 26 years.
 They have raised two wonderful daughters and are enjoying their empty nest.
 Lisa and Pat love to complete large puzzles, read, travel, and spend time with friends and family.
 “I love being a part of the LTI family.
 It is a joy to support such a caring and loving ministry.“